 Quarterly Real Estate Update

 Boise ID Metro AreaQ2 2020 Report

-Boise Metro Home Prices- Q1 of 2019
+Boise Metro Home Prices- Q2 2020

-I have more charts!
+I have many more charts!
 See My Market Monitor for more information on Boise Metro housing markets and trends, updated monthly.

 I am always happy to answer real estate questions; recommend a good lender, provide a free CMA or neighborhood history, an investment analysis, should-I-refi-or-remodel questions, first-timer education, etc.